alphagov/govuk-import-export-prototype/guide/starting-to-export/export-outside-the-eu.markdown

 ---

 s1.
 Check if you need a [licence to export your goods](/guide/starting-to-export/export-licences.html) outside the EU.
 If you don't get a licence when you need one, you could be fined and your goods  will be seized by customs. s2.
-Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents. s3.
 Make an [export declaration](/guide/declare-exporting-goods-from-eu/overview.html) to export goods to a country outside the EU.

+Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export declaration.

 ##After you export